Margeli/AppVeyor/README.md

    ● Once we have synchronized both applications, we can go on with AppVeyor creating a new project and selecting the GitHub repository which we want to have automated builds.

-   ● Now we have our project in AppVeyor, by default every time we make a commit, it will try make a built, but it probably fail due to the app configuration is not the correct.
+   ● Now we have our project in AppVeyor, by default every time we make a commit, it will try make a built, but it probably fails due to the app configuration is not the correct.
 So the next step is how to configure it.

 ## Configuring AppVeyor